krigjo25/Databases/HospitalManagementSystem/readme.md

 ##  Functions

-###    Functions for employeement database
+###    employeement

 ####    Calculate a monthly salary

 -   convertPhone(vPhone);
         Converts the digits into Areacode,

 -   calculateSalary(veStatus, vSalary);
         Calculates the salary for the inserted employeement

 -   checkRecovery();
         Check if the person is recovered

-### Functions for patientRegistration Database
+### patientRegistration

 -   generateTableName(vName, vssn)
+        Generates a new table in patientRecords

 -   convertssn(vssn);
     Converts the digits from the table, and adding "-"